jacquesboitreaud/OptiMol/cbas/README.md

-## Molecular optimization

-This tutorial enables using our tool to optimize certain properties.
+## OptiMol : Iteratively learning a distribution over molecules space, conditioned on desired properties

+We show how to use our VAE + CbAS implementation to optimize a black-box oracle.

-The method is flexible in the function that we are trying to optimize, and was designed to compute properties that are long to get on a cpu.
+The method is flexible in the function that we are trying to optimize, and the code was designed to support distributed computation of the objective function on a cluster.

-The default setting uses VINA for docking on drd3.
+The default setting uses VINA for docking on a structure of human DRD3.
 However it is very easy to adapt it to another receptor, just by changing the conf.txt and .pdbqt that is saved in the root/docking/data_docking/ folder.

 To adapt OptiMol to other scoring functions or other docking tools, some coding is needed, but we designed the code for a maximum flexibility.